haskell/hie-bios/README.md

 Given a Haskell project that is managed by Stack, Cabal, or other package tools, `haskell-language-server` needs to know the full set of flags to pass to GHC in order to build the project.
-These flags might contain some compilations options like `-O2`, but a lot of the time they are package dependencies such as `-package-id directory-1.3.6.0`, which also need to be built beforehand.
+These flags might contain some compilation options like `-O2`, but a lot of the time they are package dependencies such as `-package-id directory-1.3.6.0`, which also need to be built beforehand.
 `hie-bios` satisfies both these needs.